 Nausea is the feeling that you’re going to throw up.
 You may have other symptoms such as diarrhea, sweating, and abdominal pain or cramping as well.

-While pregnancy may be the best-known cause of morning sickness, it isn’t the only one.
 Keep reading to discover other conditions that can leave you feeling queasy in the morning.

 Anyone can wake up feeling nauseated.